Learning Groups

 How do I volunteer with a Learning Group?

 We require all staff and volunteers working with students to have a Criminal Record Check clearance letter on file with us prior to the event/class.
 You can contact us at any time to get this on file; it sometimes takes a bit of time to process.
 Please complete the LG Volunteer CRC Information form and proceed as per the instructions that will be emailed to you.
+Please note that we are not able to accept CRC Clearance from RCMP.

 What is the difference between Learning Camps, Community Connections and Community Connections Plus?

-If I am not a student with Heritage.
+I am not a student with Heritage.
 Can I participate in the Learning Group Opportunities?

 Absolutely!
 While priority does go to Heritage Students, unless a Learning Camp is specifically noted as Heritage Community only, students from General Community schools are welcome to join us.
+To participate at Community Connections or an overnight Learning Camp, students must be HCOS Enrolled.

 HCOS reviews external applications on a case-by-case basis to determine if the program is conducive to student success.
 Contact LG admin for further information.